shieldgenerator7/Ersatzica/World/MagicItems.md

 It can be ship of theseus’d, but the smaller pieces produce a smaller radius.

+Aura field rules apply, if a tooth is worn by a person, and that tooth has a radius smaller than the person’s height, the whole person is still concealed, along with everything they are wearing and holding.

-# Quivester’s Feather
+# Quivester’s Feather Hat

 Cat

-An orange feather that grants powers to all hats it gets pierced through.
-The wearer of these hats becomes a cat if they are not already a cat.
+An orange feather hat that turns its wearer into a cat, using their own fur pattern.

 The effect activates when they put the hat on.
-The effect does not automatically end when they take the hat off.
-The effect ends when they are not wearing the hat and desire to return to their original form.
+The effect automatically ends when the hat is taken off.
+The hat static-clings to its wearer, and is not taken off by gravity or other accidentally means of losing a hat.
+In order for the hat to be removed, it must be intentionally removed.
+It can be intentionally removed by its wearer or another person.
+It can be worn on any part of the body, as long as the mouth of the hat is reasonably contacting the wearer’s body.
+There is a delay between taking the hat off and ending the effect, meaning that taking it off your head and placing it on your chest, and vice versa, doesn’t end the effect.

+It can be theseus’d.
+Both strands of the feather and of the hat are enough to provide the full effect.
+However, it only works if woven into a hat.
+The hat does not have to resemble the original hat.

+Quivester had a band of outlaws with him, who all had similar hats.
+It’s quite possible that all of their hats also have the same effect.

-# Cuffs of ?
+# Cuffs of Tigrin

-Cat?
+Cat

 Metal cuff links that grant the wearer zero-point telekinesis, up to a weight limit.
 Scales with the wearer’s natural strength.